-Omicron ‘squandering’ UK Covid progress, says top scientist – follow live
+Omicron ‘squandering’ UK Covid efforts – follow live

-Covid news – live: Omicron ‘squandering’ pandemic progress as all travellers to test before departure to UK
+Covid news – live: Omicron ‘squandering’ UK efforts as Raab scraps Christmas party and urges ‘common sense’

 Ex-Sage member ‘cautiously hopeful’ current vaccines will protect against new variant

-Britain’s bid to stamp out the threat of coronavirus is “being squandered” by the new omicron variant, according to one of the nation’s leading scientists.
+Britain’s bid to stamp out the threat of coronavirus is “being squandered” by the new omicron variant, one of the nation’s top scientists has warned.

-Sir Jeremy Farrar, director of the Wellcome Trust, said the new variant’s emergence shows that the world is “closer to the start of the pandemic than the end” – and that rich countries had been”lulled into thinking that the worst was behind us”.
+Sir Jeremy Farrar, director of the Wellcome Trust, said omicron’s emergence shows that the world is “closer to the start of the pandemic than the end” – and that rich countries had been “lulled into thinking the worst was behind us”.

-“This political drift and lack of leadership is prolonging the pandemic for everyone, with governments unwilling to really address inequitable access to the vaccines, tests and treatment,” Sir Jeremy, who last month stepped down as a government scientific adviser citing “concerning” rates of the virus, wrote in the Observer.
-“There have been wonderful speeches, warm words, but not the actions needed to ensure fair access to what we know works and would bring the pandemic to a close.”
+“This political drift and lack of leadership is prolonging the pandemic for everyone,” Sir Jeremy, who last month stepped down as a government scientific adviser citing “concerning” rates of the virus, wrote in the Observer.
+“There have been wonderful speeches, warm words, but not the actions needed to ... bring the pandemic to a close.”

-His warning came hours after health secretary Sajid Javid announced new travel rules for all UK travellers, including that from 4am on Tuesday morning, anyone travelling to the UK from countries not on the Red List will be required to take a pre-departure test – regardless of their vaccination status.
+Elsewhere, justice secretary Dominic Raab has announced his department will not be having a Christmas party this year.
+“But we will be having, I think, appropriate drinks at a smaller scale,” he told Sky News’ Trevor Phillips on Sunday, adding it was up to employers to adopt a “common-sense approach”.
+It comes after Boris Johnson insisted office parties should go ahead.

 Follow our live coverage below